 - Darkwing Duck and Negaduck do this almost accidentally in the episode "Disguise the Limit," when Darkwing is momentarily transformed into a duplicate of Negaduck (I know, it makes my head hurt too) and the two of them keep pulling larger and larger weapons on each other.

-- Lets not forget some of the Looney Tunes classics.
+- Shows up in many of the Looney Tunes classics.
 For instance, Rabbit of Seville, where Bugs Bunny and Elmer Fudd continually pull out bigger guns to point at each other.
 Or Daffy as Duck Dodgers, claiming Planet X for its supply of the shaving cream atom, and getting into an escalating war over it with Marvin the Martian.
 Let's just say the results were not pretty, and widely considered something of a parody of the unwinnable nature of nuclear war, something of a worry at the time.

 - Family Guy: The Peter/Chicken fights were over an expired coupon.

 - In the Back to the Future parody episode "Meet the Quagmires", we see that it may have started even earlier, when Peter bumped into the Chicken at the dance.

 - The Flintstones features Fred playing countless practical jokes on Barney, who then comes back with a "counterfeiting scheme" (using money he won in a contest).
 This goes on until both get in trouble with the Mob, only to realize Wilma and Betty were behind the whole thing, in order to get their husbands to call off the endless pranking.